openvinotoolkit/openvino/ngraph/python/BUILDING.md

 ### Prerequisites

-In order to build OpenVINO™ and the nGraph Python wheel on Windows, you will need to install Visual Studio and Python.
+In order to build OpenVINO™ and the nGraph Python wheel on Windows, you need to install Microsoft Visual Studio* and Python.

-Once Python is installed, you will also need to install Cython using `pip install cython`.
+Once Python is installed, you also need to install Cython using `pip install cython`.

 ### Configure and Build as a Part of OpenVINO™ Toolkit

-The following section will illustrate how to build and install OpenVINO™ in a workspace directory specified by the `OPENVINO_BASEDIR` variable.
-Let's start by setting this variable to a directory of your choice:
+The following section illustrates how to build and install OpenVINO™ in a workspace directory specified by the `OPENVINO_BASEDIR` variable.
+Set this variable to a directory of your choice:

     set OPENVINO_BASEDIR=/path/to/my/workspace

 Configure the build with a `cmake` invocation similar to the following.
-Note that you'll need to set the `-G` and `-DCMAKE_CXX_COMPILER` to match the version and location of your Visual Studio installation.
+Note that need to set `-G` and `-DCMAKE_CXX_COMPILER` to match the version and location of your Microsoft Visual Studio installation.

 ```
 cmake .. ^